Bahadur Shah I: Khutba controversy

-After ascending the throne, emperor Bahadur Shah converted to Shia Islam and altered the public prayer (or khutba) for the monarch said every Friday by giving the title wali to Ali, the fourth caliph and the first Shi'a Imam.
+After ascending the throne, emperor Bahadur Shah converted to Shia Islam and altered the public prayer (or khutba) for the monarch said every Friday by giving the title wasi to Ali, the fourth caliph and the first Shi'a Imam.
 Because of this, the citizens of Lahore resented reciting the khutba.

 To solve the problem, Bahadur Shah went to Lahore in September 1711 and had discussions with Haji Yar Muhammad, Muhammad Murad and "other well-known men".
 At their meeting, he read "books of authority" to justify using the word wasi.
 He had a heated argument with Yar Muhammad, saying that martyrdom by a king was the only thing he wanted.
 Yar Muhammad (supported by the emperor's son, Azim-ush-Shan) recruited troops against Shah, but no war was fought.
 He held the khatib (chief reciter) at the Badshahi Mosque responsible for the matter, and had him arrested.
-On 2 October, although the army was deployed at the mosque the old khutba (which did not call Ali "wasi") was read.
+On 2 October, although the army was deployed at the mosque, the old khutba (which did not call Ali "wasi") was read.